 "My new peer culture at Making Waves more than compensated for my middle school’s diminishing emphasis on achievement.
 Although my parents always challenged me to perform at a high level academically, a conflict arose when I went to school, as these same values were not reinforced by my peers.
 Making Waves provided an environment where academic excellence was expected.
 Every time I went to the building, I knew that I was going to be surrounded by scores of other students who strived for excellence in the classroom.
 While it was great having the support of the Making Waves staff, seeing and interacting with people my age who were dedicated to the educational process provided me with additional motivation to do well."

-Brady Stewart entered Making Waves later than many of the participants - as an eighth grader in 1992 - but has participated in the program for the past 18 years, first as a student and now as a member of its staff.
+Brady Stewart entered Making Waves later than many of the participants - as an eighth grader in 1992 - but has participated in the program for the past 18 years, first as a student and then as a member of the Making Waves staff for several years.

 "It gave me the tools, the confidence, and the support to make academic achievement and college entrance tangible and relevant to me and my family," he says.
 "The closer I got to graduation, the better I felt, knowing that I had people behind me with the belief that I would succeed no matter the obstacles."
 After earning his sociology degree from the University of California, Davis, Brady’s job helping students like himself is highly rewarding: "With each and every year that I am here at MWEP, I see more and more students, parents, families, and staff members becoming that much more satisfied with the work that MWEP accomplishes.
 The daily struggles we face in helping students overcome many barriers actually inspire us to continue striving on their behalf."